-We fund a wide range of organisations.
-We are particularly keen to help Waikato-based community organisations who have bold ambitions or a track record of making a transformational impact in our community.
+Momentum Waikato is focused on helping Waikato-based community organisations who have bold ambitions and/or a track record of making a transformational impact in our region.

-We do not normally make grants to individuals or to non-Waikato organisations, but we will where either our donors direct us to do so, or where a project or initiative has the potential to have a significant impact in the Waikato.
+Technically we can distribute funds to anywhere in New Zealand, however we will normally only make grants to individuals or to non-Waikato organisations where either our donors direct us to do so, or where a project or initiative driven from elsewhere will have a significant impact in the Waikato.

 Grants are available to organisations that are either: